Congratulations to the American League, who beat the National League 4 to 3 in the 2008 MLB All Star Game!

 Baseball fans, for the live-in-person thrill of seeing Major League Baseball's best players in action, get your MLB All-Star Game tickets!
-The 2007 MLB All-Star Game happens in San Francisco at AT&T Park, the third time it has been hosted by the San Francisco Giants and the City By the Bay.
-If those two previous All-Star Games in 1961 and 1984, which sold out Candlestick Park, are any indication, you'll want to nail down your tickets soon!
-Let Coast to Coast assist you with All-Star Game tickets and tickets to any of the dozens of sports and entertainment events San Francisco has to offer!
+The 2008 MLB All-Star Game happens in New York City at Yankee Stadium, marking the final All-Star Game the stadium will host as it will soon be replaced by the New Yankee Stadium (or Yankee Stadium III).
+The MLB All-Star game is always a top seller, so you'll want to nail down your tickets soon!
+Let Coast to Coast assist you with All-Star Game tickets and tickets to any of the dozens of sports and entertainment events New York has to offer!

 As North American all-star spectacles go, Major League Baseball's All-Star Game is the prototype for all the others.
 Unlike the NFL's Pro Bowl, which wandered aimlessly and was almost discontinued until it landed in Honolulu, baseball's version of showing off has been a midsummer hit since its inception in Chicago's Comiskey Park in 1933.
 And unlike the NBA and NHL games, baseball's All-Star Game has not been cancelled because of labor disputes.
 (It was not held in 1945 because of World War II travel restrictions.)